Dogecat0/blog/source/_posts/JavaScript-Full-Stack-Series-02-State-and-Event-Handlers.md

   )
 }
 ```
-The props taht are passed to the component are destructured directly into variables `name` and `age`.
+The props that are passed to the component are destructured directly into variables `name` and `age`.
 This is a common pattern in React applications.

 ### Event Handler:

-- Event Handler as a Function or Reference: An event handler should be either a function or a function reference.
+- Event Handler as a Function or Reference:
+An event handler should be either a function or a function reference.
 Direct function calls as event handlers (like `onClick={setCounter(counter + 1)}`) can lead to errors, as they execute immediately during rendering, causing unintended behavior like infinite re-renders.
-- Use of Arrow Functions: To prevent immediate execution and control when the event handler is called (like on a user action), arrow functions are used.
+- Use of Arrow Functions:
+To prevent immediate execution and control when the event handler is called (like on a user action), arrow functions are used.
 For example, `onClick={() => setCounter(counter + 1)}` ensures that `setCounter` is called only when the button is clicked.

 ### Useful Notes: